Archana-BH/Stenography/README.md

-# Stenography Hiding message in image
+# Stenography:Hiding message in image